HackXIt/SLM-Study-Project/doc/testing.md

 In the following sections, we document what our unit tests do.
 The sections are seperated by feature branch, meaning each section contains a different API path with different corresponding testcases.

+Since the internal state of the application stays the same throughout test execution, we needed to set the annotation `@DirtiesContext` for some testcases, otherwise one test could affect the expected initial state of another.

 # feature/api-message

 The `message` feature returns either the current service message or the default service message, if the `current` message hasn't been set.